orian34/travelogues/_posts/2022-10-17-littlemonkey.md

 "What troubles you so?" asked Little Monkey.

 "My family is famished, and we have no other choice but to steal opportunities or feed on remains.
 The world hates us for it, and we repay it in kind; nobody else but us to help ourselves.
-There is no way any of us could survive alone anymore, it's an open war!" said Hyena.
+There is no way any of us could survive alone any more, it's an open war!" said Hyena.

 Little Monkey thought for a moment, then answered: "Is this impossible to reconcile?"